Universality for two-dimensional critical cellular automata: Introduction

 \begin{definition} An update family $\U$ is: \begin{itemize} \item \emph{subcritical} if every semicircle in $S^1$ has infinite intersection with $\stab$; \item \emph{critical} if there exists a semicircle in $S^1$ that has finite intersection with $\stab$, and if every open semicircle in $S^1$ has non-empty intersection with $\stab$; \item \emph{supercritical} if there exists an open semicircle in $S^1$ that is disjoint from $\stab$. \end{itemize} \end{definition}

 The justification of the above definition was completed in two stages.
 First, in their original paper, Bollob\'as, Smith and Uzzell~\cite{BSUgen} proved that the critical probabilities of supercritical families are polynomial, while those of critical families are polylogarithmic.
 Later, Balister, Bollob\'as, Przykucki and Smith~\cite{BBPS} proved that the critical probabilities of subcritical models are bounded away from zero.
-The combination of the results of~\cite{BSUgen} and~\cite{BBPS} may be summarized as follows\footnote{Our asymptotic notation is mostly standard; however, for the avoidance of ambiguity, it is defined precisely in Section~\ref{se:defs}.}: \begin{itemize} \item if $\U$ is subcritical then $\displaystyle \liminf_{n\to\infty} \, p_c(\Z_n^2,\U)>0$; \item if $\U$ is critical then $p_c(\Z_n^2,\U) = (\log n)^{-\Theta(1)}$; \item if $\U$ is supercritical then $p_c(\Z_n^2,\U) = n^{-\Theta(1)}$. \end{itemize}
+The combination of the results of~\cite{BSUgen} and~\cite{BBPS} may be summarized as follows\footnote{Our asymptotic notation is mostly standard; however, for the avoidance of ambiguity, precise definitions are given in Section~\ref{se:defs}.}: \begin{itemize} \item if $\U$ is subcritical then $\displaystyle \liminf_{n\to\infty} \, p_c(\Z_n^2,\U)>0$; \item if $\U$ is critical then $p_c(\Z_n^2,\U) = (\log n)^{-\Theta(1)}$; \item if $\U$ is supercritical then $p_c(\Z_n^2,\U) = n^{-\Theta(1)}$. \end{itemize}

 In this paper we significantly strengthen the bounds of~\cite{BSUgen} by determining the threshold $p_c(\Z_n^2,\U)$ up to a constant factor for every critical update family.
 This result, which may be thought of as a universality statement for two-dimensional critical bootstrap percolation, was previously known only in the case of one very restrictive subclass of critical models~\cite{AL,GG99}, namely the symmetric, balanced threshold models, and just two other specific models~\cite{MountDuarte,vEH}.